 EEE3037 Nanotechnology Coursework

+6420013

 Part I Quantum Engineering Design

 1 Structure Design

-In order to design a quantum well which emits light of wavelength $1.55\mu m$ , a well material must be chosen such that an interband electron transition emits photons of this wavelength.
+In order to design a quantum well which emits light of wavelength $1.55\mu m$, a well material must be chosen such that an interband electron transition emits photons of this wavelength.

 This band gap energy can be found from the equation

 $$E = hf$$

 When considering photons, f can be substituted with

 $$f = \frac{c}{\lambda}$$

-Therefore in order to find the energy, E, in terms of wavelength
+Therefore in order to find the E in terms of wavelength

 $$E = \frac{hc}{\lambda}$$

-Returning to the specifications, this allows $1.55\mu m$ to be expressed as $1.28 \times 10^{-19}$ J or approximately 0.800 eV.
+Returning to the specifications, this allows $1.55\mu m$ to be expressed as 1.28×10^{-19} J or approximately 0.800 eV.

-This energy value will be the same as the total interband transition for the well from the first confined hole energy level to the first confined electron enery level, see figure 1.
+This energy value will be the same as the total interband transition for the well from the first confined hole energy level to the first confined electron energy level,

-$$E{g,transition} = E{1h} + E{g,bulk} + E{1e} \approx 0.800 \text{eV}$$ (1)
+$$E{g,transition} = E{1h} + E_g + E{1e} \approx 0.800 \text{eV}$$

-$E_g$ should be the dominant term in this equation and as such when investigating suitable materials the bulk band gap should be close to but lower than 0.8eV.
+(1)

+see figure 1.

+E_g should be the dominant term in this equation and as such when investigating suitable materials the bulk band gap should be close to but lower than 0.8eV.
+Ternary alloys were investigated in order to allow precise control over the lattice constants and band gap by varying the composition ratio.
+Indium gallium arsenide $(In_x Ga{(1-x)}As)$ as a well material with indium phosphide (InP) as a barrier material would provide a suitable combination assuming that a composition ratio x could be found that satisfied the two conditions of having the required bulk band gap and being lattice matched.
+A common ratio in industry is $In{0.53}Ga{0.47}As$ and as such this was tested first.
+1.1 Lattice Match Lattice matching is the process of ensuring that two crystalline structures are of similar dimensions in order to decrease strain at the interface between the two materials.
+This is particularly important for quantum wells formed through epitaxial growth as strain introduced between such thin layers can cause defects which ultimately negatively affect it's electronic properties.
+The lattice constants between the barrier and well materials should be as close as is deemed acceptable for the application.
+The lattice constants for the prospective materials are shown in table 1.
+In order to compute a compound lattice constant for InGaAs, Vegard's law can be applied.
+Vegard's law provides an approximation for the lattice constant of a solid solution by finding the weighted average of the individual lattice constants by composition ratio and is given by:

+Figure 1: Band structure of an AlGaAs/GaAs/AlGaAs quantum well including discrete confined energy levels [1]

-Material Lattice Constant, $\alpha$ (Å)
+Material Lattice Constant, α (Å)

 InAs 6.0583

 GaAs 5.6532

 InP 5.8687